compatriot/compatriot/README.md

 Contributions are very welcome!
 This is a very rough proof-of-concept at this point, so there are many opportunities for improvement.
 Feel free to:

-* File a github issue with any problems or suggestions :heart:
+* File a github issue with any problems or suggestions <3
-* Fork and send a pull request with failing tests illustrating the bug or currently unsupported use case :heart: :heart:
+* Fork and send a pull request with failing tests illustrating the bug or currently unsupported use case <3 <3
-* Fork and send a pull request with bugfixes or new features with passing tests! :heart: :heart: :heart:
+* Fork and send a pull request with bugfixes or new features with passing tests! <3 <3 <3

 Standing on the shoulders of giants
 -----------------------------------